 Narcotics Anonymous in Prisons

-Narcotics Anonymous started in the UK in August 1980, there are now over 1250 NA meetings a week taking place in the community.
+Narcotics Anonymous started in the UK in August 1980, pre Covid 19 there were over 1200 NA meetings a week taking place in the community.
 We also hold meetings in numerous rehabs, detoxes and prisons.
-Since the Covid19 outbreak we are operating over 950 UK based online NA meetings a week.
+Currently there are around 500 weekly meetings online with a further 750 in person meetings within the community .
+Physical in person meetings can be found here and Online meetings can be found here

 Narcotics Anonymous has been facilitating NA meetings in UK prisons since 1983.
 Prior to Covid we operated over 50 regular prison meetings.
 In our 2020 survey we discovered that just over 4% of our members first heard about NA whilst in prison.
 737 (53.5%) of the respondents in that survey said they had been convicted of a crime prior to going to NA meetings, of that group, with prior convictions, 88% stated there had been no further convictions since attending NA.

 We are regularly asked by prisons to start meetings.
 In order to facilitate these we have a pool of local NA members who are willing to organise and support the meeting.
 Local prisons in and around cities tend to be well supported but facilitating meetings in more remote areas can be problematic.
 There have been instances where NA members have travelled long distances to facilitate and support prison meetings.

 The nature of addiction means that many of our members have previous convictions.
 Ironically these are often the people most suited to working with inmates.
 On occasion, this has lead to problems with security clearance for some of our members willing to support prison meetings.
 HMPPS and PHE have acknowledged research on the benefits of mutual aid and published guidance on this issue